gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 important, so you do not fall into the trap of brittle or flaky tests.
 Eventually tests exist to make the life of developers easier.
 When tests do not increase productivity, confidence and code quality, they failed their purpose.
-I also hope that i could eliminate some fallacies about mocking or that chasing a 100% code coverage is nonsense.
+I also hope that I could eliminate some fallacies about mocking or that chasing a 100% code coverage is nonsense.
 As long developers feel confident about their codebase and refactorings are done regularly everything is fine.